4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 While this transition is an important milestone, it naturally brings some challenges:

-👉 Future Milestones: Once the 4-month sleep regression is over, you may encounter the 6-month sleep regression (due to rolling/sitting), the 8-month sleep regression (often tied to crawling), or the 12-month sleep regression (due to walking and a shift to a single nap).
+🔗 Future Milestones: Once the 4-month sleep regression is over, you may encounter the 6-month sleep regression (due to rolling/sitting), the 8-month sleep regression (due to crawling), or the 12-month sleep regression (due to walking).

 4-Month Sleep Regression Signs

-If you are asking, “Is my 4 month old having a sleep regression?” look for these 4 key symptoms –
+If you are asking, “Is my 4-month old having a sleep regression?” look for these 4 hallmark symptoms –

 The Science: Why is My Baby Waking Up at Night?